sktime/sktime/docs/source/glossary.rst

         univariate time series regression and forecasting can also include :term:`exogenous` data.

     Multivariate time series
         Multiple time series.
 Typically observed for the same observational unit.
-In regresssion and forecasting, multivariate time series is typically used to refer to cases where the series evolve together over time.
-This is related, but different than the cases where a :term:`Univeriate time series` is dependent on :term:`exogenous` data.
+Multivariate time series is typically used to refer to cases where the series evolve together over time.
+This is related, but different than the cases where a :term:`univariate time series` is dependent on :term:`exogenous` data.

     Endogenous
-        ...
+        Within a learning task endogenous variables are determined by exogenous variables or past timepoints of the variable itself.
+Also referred to as the dependent variable or target.

     Exogenous
-        ...
+        Within a learning task exogenous variables are external factors whose pattern of impact on tasks' endogenous variables must be learned.
+        Also referred to as independent variables or features.

     Reduction
-        ...
+        Reduction refers to decomposing a given learning task into simpler tasks that can be composed to create a solution to the original task.
+        In ``sktime`` reduction is used to allow one learning task to be adapted as a solution for an alternative task.

+    Variable
+        Refers to some measurement of in terest.
+Variables may be cross-sectional (e.g. time-invarient measurements like a patient's place of birth) or
+        :term:`time series`.

+    Timepoint
+        The point in time that an observation is made.
+A timee point may represent an exact point in time (a timestamp), a timeperiod (e.g. minutes, hours or days), or simply an index indicating the position of an observation in the sequence of values.

+    Instance
+        A member of the set of entities being studied and which an ML practitioner wishes to generalize.
+For example, patients, chemical process runs, machines, countries, etc. May also be referred to as samples, examples, observations or records depending on the discipline and context.